spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/aks.md

    :::info

-   Additional worker node pools can be added after creating the system node pool if you want to customize specific worker nodes for specialized workloads.
-For example, the system worker pool can be configured with the _Standard_D2_v2_ instance type for general-purpose workloads, while another worker pool with the _Standard_NC12s_v3_ instance type can be configured for GPU workloads.
+   You can add more worker node pools after creating the system node pool to customize specific worker nodes for specialized workloads.
+For example, you can configure the system worker pool with the _Standard_D2_v2_ instance type for general-purpose workloads, and another worker pool with the _Standard_NC12s_v3_ instance type for GPU workloads.

    You can also select **OS Type** as **Windows** to create a worker pool specifically for Windows workloads.